Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Status: Discontinued

-The TRS-101 was Takeuchi's licensed version of the Original Floyd Rose 100 Series tremolo and was adopted by many guitar brands that had Japanese lines throughout the 1980s and 1990s.
+The TRS-101 was Takeuchi's licensed version of the double-locking "whale tail" Floyd Rose tremolo and was adopted by many guitar brands that had Japanese lines throughout the 1980s and 1990s.
 It was used by Aria Pro II, B.C.
 Rich, Charvel, ESP, Fender, Greco, Ibanez, Jackson, Kramer, Washburn, Westone, and Yamaha.
 It was produced from 1988 until 2008 and attained legendary status as the most popular OEM unit of its era.

 The TRS-101 was stamped on the top part of the baseplate with "TRS-101" or the name of the guitar brand, with "Licensed Under Floyd Rose Pats." stamped in very small letters on the bottom of the baseplate next to the tremolo arm collar.
-Later versions did not have the licensing statement.
 The block was stamped "Takeuchi" with "Made in Japan" below it.
-It is distinctive for its trapezoid-shaped baseplate and slightly more angular tail.
-It has a screw-in tremolo arm which screws into the block.
+It is distinctive for its trapezoid-shaped baseplate and slightly more angular tail compared to the German-made original.
+It has a threaded tremolo arm which screws into the block.
 To this day, the TRS-101 is the most copied Floyd Rose-style tremolo system of all time.

 The TRS-101 is also known as the Jackson JT580, Washburn 600-S, Ibanez TRS, Fender Ex-Trem, Greco GF-II, Charvel FLC-101, among others.